-On October 6, 2021, the Healthy Choices Task Force hosted Take Back the Night on the Green Bay campus, with transportation for students from the three location campuses.
-The night consisted of a resource fair, program featuring a keynote speaker - a former student and survivor of sexual violence - and a march through campus.
-The event was attended by roughly 75 students.
+On October 12, 2022, the Healthy Choices Task Force hosted Take Back the Night on the Green Bay campus, with transportation for students from the three location campuses.
+The night consisted of a resource fair, program featuring a keynote speaker - a former student and survivor of sexual violence - and a campus march.
+The event was attended by roughly 100 students.